Removal And Deportation Appeals Law Firm

 The Sixth Circuit Court of Appeals agreed with Attorney Eichorn and granted his petition for review in Thiam v.
 Holder.

-The immigration law firm of Philip Eichorn Co., LPA, routinely litigates appeals of many different immigration issues including but not limited to orders of deportation, orders of deportation in absentia, orders of removal, dismissals of appeals from the Board of Immigration Appeals (BIA), USCIS issued Requests for Evidence (RFE) and Notices of Intent to Deny (NOID).
+The immigration law firm of Hammond Law Group, LLC, routinely litigates appeals of many different immigration issues including but not limited to orders of deportation, orders of deportation in absentia, orders of removal, dismissals of appeals from the Board of Immigration Appeals (BIA), USCIS issued Requests for Evidence (RFE) and Notices of Intent to Deny (NOID).
 We enjoy working to right the injustices that have occured before the immigration courts, USCIS and Customs and Border Protection (CBP).

-Our firm appeals cases throughout the United States and have offices strategically located in Cleveland, Ohio, and in Charlotte, North Carolina.
+Our firm appeals cases throughout the United States and is strategically located in Cleveland, Ohio.
 To schedule an in person case assessment or a phone conference with an experienced immigration lawyer, call 866-448-2994 or contact us online.
-Please be prepared to submit the denial, reqeust for evidence or notice of intent to deny for our review ahead of the meeting or conference.
+Please be prepared to submit the denial, request for evidence or notice of intent to deny for our review ahead of the meeting or conference.

 Removal and Deportation Appeals, Motions to Reconsider and Reopen